NIVeriStandAdd-Ons/NI-272x-Resistive-Simulation-Custom-Device/README.md

 **NOTICE: This repository has been archived, and will no longer be maintained or accept pull requests.**
+It has not been widely used lately, but is still of high quality.
+This is still the software to use for these cards.
+Barring unforseen upgrade difficulties, it will likely work very well.

 ## NI 272x Resistive Simulation Custom Device ##